How to Not Worry and Be Happy

 The Agreed-On Reasons for Anxiety & Depression:

 I’ve found that people often think that stress causes anxiety and depression in their lives.
-It’s not surprising that people would have more mental stress with the pandemic (and everything else we’re dealing with), resulting in more anxiety and depression.
+Another popular idea is that anxiety and depression are from chemical imbalances in the brain.

 The Actual Reasons for Anxiety & Depression:

-A high percentage of people have physiological problems or weaknesses with their bodies that they may not be aware of.
-These can be digestive, or hormone issues with mild or common symptoms you may well believe are “normal.”
-Further, many of these problems will not be diagnosed as a disease by your doctor, so you may think you’re “perfectly healthy.”
+If you’re suffering from mood problems, you may have physical issues or weaknesses with your body that you aren’t connecting with your mental condition.
+These could be digestive problems, blood sugar, or hormone issues with mild or common symptoms you may well believe are “normal.”
+Further, many of these problems may not be diagnosed as a disease by your doctor, so you may think you’re physically “perfectly healthy.”

 However, when combined with mental stress, these physical weaknesses can overwhelm your body and trigger anxiety and depression.